 Different types of Abacus and their uses

-Abacus is one of the most remarkable innovation in the education industry that the human kind has ever achieved.
+The abacus is one of the most remarkable innovations in the education industry that humankind has ever achieved.
 It follows an interactive approach to train your mind with maths fundamentals to a whole new level.
 Abacus is used all over the world as one of the important measures to develop mental math abilities.

-For all of you who still don’t know what we are talking about, Abacus is a manual aid to calculating that consists of beads or disks that can be moved up and down on a series of sticks or strings within a usually wooden frame.
-It is consider one of the best way to develop number sense.
+For all of you who still don’t know what we are talking about, the Abacus is a manual aid to calculating that consists of beads or disks that can be moved up and down on a series of sticks or strings within a usually wooden frame.
+It is considered one of the best ways to develop number sense.
 Numbers are physically constructed and manipulated in Abacus.
 Practicing 10-15 minutes daily can effectively build your math calculative skills.

 Types of Abacus

-Abacus is not a new invention, it dates back to 2700–2300 BC in the Mesopotamian period as a form of Sumerian abacus.
-It had gone through series of modifications in different period of time, at different parts of the world leading to what we call ‘School Abacus’ that we use today.
-To understand the abacus, its really important to learn about its beginning and how it reached its current state.
+The abacus is not a new invention, it dates back to 2700–2300 BC in the Mesopotamian period as a form of Sumerian abacus.
+It had gone through a series of modifications in different periods of time, in different parts of the world leading to what we call the ‘School Abacus’ that we use today.
+To understand the abacus, it’s really important to learn about its beginning and how it reached its current state.
 So, this post is all about the different types of abacus and their uses.

 1. Roman Abacus